UCLA–USC rivalry: Geography

 The crosstown rivals are separated by just 11 miles, with UCLA located on the Westside of Los Angeles.
 The Westwood campus is nestled between several affluent and desirable communities: Brentwood, Bel-Air and Beverly Hills.
 Although the area was relatively remote and unsettled at the time of UCLA's move to the campus in 1929, a century of growth in the area has made the location a bustling hub.

-In 2012, Bruin football coach Jim Mora said he sold recruits on the safety of UCLA's campus location: "I mean, we don't have murders one block off our campus."
+In 2012, Bruins football coach Jim Mora said he sold recruits on the safety of UCLA's campus location: "I mean, we don't have murders one block off our campus."
 He denied he was making a reference to USC, where two graduate students had been murdered near campus just months earlier.

 USC, by contrast, is located in the University Park neighborhood of South Los Angeles by Exposition Park.
 It was a fashionable area in the early years of the city, but the 20th century saw the rapid decline of the area's manufacturing base and increasing crime.
 By the early 2000s, the crime rate had declined significantly and the city began an effort to "erase a stigma that has dogged the southern part of the city" by changing the name from "South Central" to "South Los Angeles".
 The university has recently expanded its campus reach in the area with a renovated USC Village town center for retail and residential space.